How to Increase Your English Vocabulary Specific to Your Needs

 Conclusion

-Knowing how to improve English vocabulary is vitally important for your development as an English learner.
+Knowing how to improve your English vocabulary is vitally important for your development as an English learner.
 Most learners recognize this and have the goal of increasing their vocabulary.
 In spite of this, most learners don’t have an appropriate strategy in place to optimize their vocabulary improvement.

-Take action by trying this 5 step strategy for 1 month.
+Take action by trying this 5-step strategy for 1 month.
 For sure, you will improve your English vocabulary and feel more confident about your English!